Skaytacium/wrauth/docs/config.md

 ### Authelia configuration

-this is just the recommended Authelia configuration demonstration how it should be used with wrauth. notice how **there are no conflicting network based rules**, this is important, so that there are no conflicts in authentication, e.g. wrauth disallows `10.0.0.5` (intended) but Authelia has bypassed that entire network (accidental), so wrauth requests Authelia and it immediately responds with 200 OK, causing wrauth to reply with that.
+this is just the recommended Authelia configuration demonstration how it should be used with wrauth. notice how **there are no conflicting network based rules**, this is important, so that there are no conflicts in authentication, e.g. wrauth disallows or doesn't match `10.0.0.5` (intended) but Authelia has bypassed that entire network (accidental), so wrauth requests Authelia and it immediately responds with 200 OK, causing wrauth to reply with that.

 ```yaml
   rules: